mia-platform/distribution/modules/disaster-recovery/velero/README.md

 velero and the AWS APIs.

 By default the flavor will setup velero to work with [IAM Roles for Service Accounts], and we suggest you to setup your GKE cluster to work with it if possible.
-You then will have to add the correct annotations to the `velero` `ServiceAccount` accordingly with the documentation.
+You then will have to add the `eks.amazonaws.com/role-arn` annotation to the `velero` `ServiceAccount` with the arn of the role that you have created folling the AWS guide.

-The IAM Policy to assign the to service account is the following:
+The minimal IAM Policy to assign the to service account is the following:

 ```json
 {